New Contractual Requirements for IT/Electronic patient records

 The practice already provide patients with the ability to request an appointment via a link on the surgery website.
 If patients wish to take advantage of this service please visit the appointments section of the surgery website and register your details, or alternatively please speak to a member of staff at the practice.

-Electronic booking of repeat prescriptions:
+Electronic ordering of repeat prescriptions:

 The practice already provide patients on long-term medication the option of ordering repeat prescriptions via a link on the surgery website.
 If patients wish to take advantage of this service please visit the prescriptions section of the surgery website and register your details, or alternatively please speak to a member of staff at the practice.